 - Blends of E10 or lower are often used as fuel oxygenates to reduce vehicle emissions.
-These blends can be used in most post-1983 cars without adverse effects on the vehicle - E85 can only be used in flexible-fuel vehicles (FFVs).
+These blends can be used in most post-1983 cars without adverse effects on the vehicle. - Blends of E15 or lower are often used as fuel oxygenates to reduce vehicle emissions.
+These blends can be used in light-duty vehicles with a model year 2001 or later without adverse effects on the vehicle. - E85 can only be used in flexible-fuel vehicles (FFVs).
 FFVs can run on gasoline or E85.
 Using E85 in FFVs decreases fuel economy by up to 30 percent but it also reduces some exhaust emissions.
 Many consumers are unaware their vehicle is an FFV.
-An FFV will be marked on the inside of the fuel cover or by a logo elsewhere on the vehicle.
-A list of FFVs can be found under the FAQ at www.e85fuel.com.
+An FFV will be marked on the inside of the fuel cover or by a logo elsewhere on the vehicle A list of current year FFVs can be found at www.afdc.energy.gov/vehicles/search/download.pdf?fuel=e85\gsln.
 Always double-check the vehicle's owner manual.